 In 2009 Otero Junior College Child Development Services received notification of Early Head Start expansion to include the counties of Bent and Pueblo to the existing counties of Crowley and Otero.

-Since the inception of Child Development Services, Otero Junior College has advocated for and provided a strong community presence for both families and staff participating in the programs offered by Child Development Services.
-In addition, Otero Junior College provides the infrastructure for financial management, program governance, human resource management and staff development.
+Since the inception of Child Development Services, Otero Junior College, now Otero College, has advocated for and provided a strong community presence for both families and staff participating in the programs offered by Child Development Services.
+In addition, Otero College provides the infrastructure for financial management, program governance, human resource management and staff development.
 The college as well as the central office for Child Development Services is located in La Junta, Colorado.